-Some attorneys may be willing to accept your case on what is called a contingency basis, which means the attorney would receive a fee based upon a percentage of your recovery if you win your case, and the attorney would get nothing if you do not prevail.
-You should note that attorneys are careful when screening cases before agreeing to accept them on a contingency basis, and may reject your case.
-However, if you would like assistance finding an attorney who may consider taking your case on a contingency basis, there are lawyer referral services that may be willing to help you.
-For a list of the Lawyer Referral Services located within the Northern District of New York, visit http://www.nynd.uscourts.gov/representing-yourself-federal-court.
-In addition, there are attorneys and organizations, such as legal aid societies, that may be willing to represent you "pro bono," that is, free of charge.
-For a list of the Legal Aid Offices located within the Northern District of New York, visit http://www.nynd.uscourts.gov/representing-yourself-federal-court.
+Some attorneys may be willing to accept your case on what is called a contingency basis, which means the attorney will receive a fee based upon a percentage of your recovery if you win your case, and the attorney would get nothing if you do not prevail.
+You should note that attorneys are careful when screening cases before agreeing to accept them on a contingency basis and may reject your case.
+However, if you would like assistance finding an attorney, there are lawyer referral services that may be willing to help you, including legal aid societies.